yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/_index.md

 showAsideToc: true
 ---

-Using Yugabyte Cloud, you can create single region clusters that can be deployed across multiple and single availability zones.
+Using YugabyteDB Managed, you can create single region clusters that can be deployed across multiple and single availability zones.

 <div class="row">